-The moon crescent
+The moon phases

 The crescent is often associated with the two phases of the waxing moon (between the new moon and the full moon) and the waning moon (between the full moon and the following new moon) 1.
 The passage from obscurity (new moon) to clarity (full moon) and vice versa brings the moon phases closer to the night and day cycle.